Some Extra Context:

 To the Public Utility Commission:

-I am writing today urging you to hold the solar adder steady.
+I am writing today urging you to hold net metering rates steady rather than continuing to decrease Vermont’s only state solar incentive.

-The clean energy industry currently provides roughly 18,000 people – especially young people – with well paying and skilled jobs.
+The clean energy industry currently provides over 18,000 people² – especially young people – with well paying and skilled jobs.
 I oppose the recommendation to reduce the adder that would impact these jobs, the businesses that operate here, and the revenue this industry creates for Vermont.
 Every job is important in our small state.
-Knowingly changing policy that would lead to continued job loss and hurt our local economy is unacceptable in my opinion.
+Knowingly changing policy that would lead to continued job loss and hurt our local economy is unacceptable.

 It is time to move into the 21st century and acknowledge that the utility grid needs to adapt to new technologies and support this growing clean energy economy.